vdaas/vald/docs/tutorial/vald-agent-standalone-on-k8s.md

     cd vald
     ```

-1. Deploy Vald Agent Standalonw using Helm
+1. Deploy Vald Agent Standalone using Helm

     There is the [values.yaml](https://github.com/vdaas/vald/blob/master/example/helm/values-standalone-agent-ngt.yaml) to deploy standalone Vald Agent.
     Each component can be disabled by setting the value `false` to the `[component].enabled` field.